Quantification

 A typical analysis follows these steps:

-Proceed to the next page for step-by-step instructions for using Gatan Microscopy Suite® (GMS) 3 software to quantify your data.
+Proceed to the next page for step-by-step instructions for quantifying your data using DigitalMicrograph® 3 software.

 Choose Suitable Edges for Quantification